Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 Having your ceiling fan going too fast, even at the lowest settings, can be a nightmare.
 Especially when you’re only looking to get a little breeze going around the room you’re in.

 Luckily, as you’ve hopefully learned from this piece, addressing most of the issues related to this situation is fairly simple and quick.
-More often than not, double-checking your remote controller, and making sure that your fan blades are balanced, is all you need to do to get your unit back to normal.
+More often than not, double-checking your remote controller and ensuring your fan blades are balanced is all you need to do to get your unit back to normal.

 Thank you so much for sticking with me all the way to the end.
-If you found this article helpful, why not keep the learning going through our other incredible resources below?
+If you found this article helpful, please check out our other guides and free resources below and consider subscribing to our newsletter.

 Enjoy the breeze!